Off-Nadir Delta

 Is it free to use?

-Yes — browsing the live global picture on the Watchfloor is free and does not require an account.
-Deeper capabilities — seeing exactly what changed since your last visit, scrubbing further back through history, and running AI remote-sensing deep-dives — are available on paid plans or metered by tokens.
+Yes — browsing the Watchfloor is free and does not require an account, showing the most recent day of signals.
+Deeper capabilities — the live view of today, scrubbing further back through history, and running AI remote-sensing deep-dives — need an account, and how far back you can reach scales with your plan.
 See the pricing page for current details.

-Who uses a global event situational awareness dashboard?
+Who is a global event situational awareness dashboard for?

 Can I connect events to satellite imagery?